imrealsd/imrealsd/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Subhadeep Dhang an embedded firmware developer, have 2 years of expertise in C programming & bare-metal firmware development on 8 bit AVR as well as 32 bit ARM cortex M series MCUs .
-I've built some bare-metal projects on ARM & AVR.
-Currently I'm upgrading myself to RTOS & Embedded Linux.
+I'm Subhadeep Dhang an embedded firmware developer, have 2 years of expertise in C programming & bare-metal firmware development on 8 bit AVR as well as 32 bit ARM Cortex M series MCUs .
+I've built bare-metal projects on arm using registes & hal.Currently I'm upgrading myself to RTOS & Linux.

 Connect with me on [Linkedin]